 Please Leave Our History Intact - Most of the property along the route is private property, including most historic mine sites.
-Please respect the posted signs and
+Please respect the posted signs and do not trespass.

 The old mine buildings are structurally unsound and dangerous to enter and the mining equipment unsafe to be around.
 The mine shafts and tunnels are extremely unsafe and are often filled with poisonous and/or explosive gases.
 Please be extremely careful while hiking in the general area and never allow children to run and play unsupervised.

 Archeological and historic sites hold clues to America’s past.
 If disturbed, part of our heritage may be lost forever.
 Do not dig, remove, injure, or destroy any historic or prehistoric ruin or site so they will endure and can be passed on to future generations.